06 Jun How to Reduce Bruising after Breast Reduction

 Follow Dr Guy Watts’ Instructions

-The most important thing you can do to minimise bruising after breast reduction surgery is to carefully follow Dr Guy Watts’ post-operative instructions.
+The most important thing you can do to reduce bruising after breast reduction surgery is to carefully follow Dr Guy Watts’ post-operative instructions.
 These guidelines are tailored to your specific case and are designed to promote optimal healing.
 Make sure to attend all follow-up appointments and don’t hesitate to ask questions if anything is unclear.

 Apply Cold Compresses

 Applying cold compresses to the surgical area can help reduce swelling and bruising.
 Use ice packs or bags of frozen vegetables wrapped in a thin towel to avoid direct contact with the skin.
 Apply the cold compress for 15-20 minutes at a time, several times a day, during the first 48-72 hours after surgery.
-This helps constrict blood vessels and minimise bleeding under the skin.
+This helps constrict blood vessels and reduce bleeding under the skin.

 Elevate Your Upper Body